 Decoding time and measurement methodology and comparison vs. anchor bitstreams decoded by HM16.16

-(Comparison to HM 16.16 should be with YUV output enabled and reference input disabled; additional reporting of speeds with the yuv output disabled is encouraged.)

 The following tables summarized the decoding times of the proposed algorithm relative to the HM and JEM anchors.
 All decoding times were measured on the same hardware platform with YUV output enabled (and reference input disabled).
 Details for all test sequences and rate points are included in the accompanying Excel documents.